gpertea/comfyui-wan-vace-prep/README.md

 | is_last | True if this is the last iteration.
 Always false when `make_loop=true`. |
 | assemble_video | True on the final iteration.
 Used to gate the assembly step.
 Equivalent to `is_last` when `make_loop=false`; fires on the loop-closing iteration when `make_loop=true`. |

+**This node may be fragile under Nodes 2.0 / V3.** It relies on the `is_input_list` calling convention (every input delivered as a list rather than a single value) to drive the batch iteration logic, and this calling convention's semantics are not spelled out in the V3 docs.
+ComfyUI ships essentially no reference for these execution contracts; the only authoritative source is the (underscore-private) `comfy_api/latest/_io.py` and the compiled frontend.

 ---

 ### VACE Extend